thewoolleyman/workstation/README.md

 * Install Rubymine and Intellij
 * Install Dropbox and optionally remove large folders from selective sync
 * Install Slack
+* Install Choosy, if using different browsers dedicated for different employers vs. personal use.
 * Install Zoom
 * Install Atom
 * Install Flycut